cloudify-cosmo/docs.getcloudify.org/content/developer/writing_plugins/creating-your-own-plugin.md

     ctx.logger.info('node_property_1={0}'.format(prop1))
 {{< /highlight >}}

-Then use the following code to call the `my_operation` operation using a mock context object:
+In such cases, you can use the following code to test:

 {{< highlight  python >}}
 from cloudify.mocks import MockCloudifyContext